byaman14/SSDU/README.md

 ## Citation
 If you use these codes, please cite
 ```
-@Article{yaman2020self,
+@Article{yaman2020self_mrm,
-   Author="Yaman, B.  and Hosseini, S. A. H.  and Moeller, S.  and Ellermann, J.  and Ugurbil, K.  and Akcakaya, M. ",
+   Author="Yaman, Burhaneddin and Hosseini, Seyed Amir Hossein and Moeller, Steen and Ellermann, Jutta and Ugurbil, Kamil and Akcakaya, Mehmet",
    Title="{Self-Supervised Learning of Physics-Guided Reconstruction Neural Networks without Fully-Sampled Reference Data}",
    Journal="Magnetic Resonance in Medicine",
    Year="2020",